 Keep an eye on sightseeing passes

 If you’re planning to visit a lot of the cultural monuments in one city and stay there long enough, sightseeing passes are a great option.
+If this is something you’re interested in, use this link and get 10% off.
 Most of these passes allow you to visit the most popular sights, museums, theaters, monuments, etc. Some of them even give the buyers unlimited free public transport for a certain period of time.
 However, not all of the tourist attractions have an admission fee.
 A lot of them are actually free and the best way to cover them is by…

 Taking walking tours